-GoDaddy.com, Inc. was incorporated under the laws of Arizona on January 13, 1997.
+- 1. GoDaddy.com, Inc. was incorporated under the laws of Arizona on January 13, 1997.
 On December 5, 2011, GoDaddy.com, Inc. changed its corporate form to become a limited liability company under the laws of Delaware.
 Consistent with its change in corporate form, GoDaddy.com, Inc. changed its name to GoDaddy.com, LLC ("GoDaddy").
 [Stipulated Fact ("SF") 10 (Dkt.
-No. 725, FPTCO at Appendix A).]

-11 GoDaddy is the largest domain name registrar in the world with 2.
-60 12 approximately million domain under names management.
-13 GoDaddy has registered more than 150 million domain names since becoming an 14 ICANN-accredited registrar in 2000, averaging over 25,000 domain registrations per 15 day.
+No. 725, FPTCO at Appendix A).] - 2.
+GoDaddy is the largest domain name registrar in the world with approximately 60 million domain names under management.
+GoDaddy has registered more than 150 million domain names since becoming an ICANN-accredited registrar in 2000, averaging over 25,000 domain registrations per day.
 On average, GoDaddy registers a domain name every 0.7 seconds.
-[SF 11-14; 16 Trial Transcript ("TT") at 256:25-257:8 (Hanyen); 346:16-20 (Nicks).]

-17 3.
-In addition to registering domain names, GoDaddy helps individuals 18 and small businesses get online by hosting their websites as well as providing tools 19 to design, build, and manage their online presence.
-[TT at 259:15-22 (Hanyen); 20 345:1-7 (Nicks).]

-4. GoDaddy serves 13 million customers around the world using 40,000 servers in data centers worldwide.
+[SF 11-14; Trial Transcript ("TT") at 256:25-257:8 (Hanyen); 346:16-20 (Nicks).] - 3.
+In addition to registering domain names, GoDaddy helps individuals and small businesses get online by hosting their websites as well as providing tools to design, build, and manage their online presence.
+[TT at 259:15-22 (Hanyen); 345:1-7 (Nicks).] - 4.
+GoDaddy serves 13 million customers around the world using 40,000 servers in data centers worldwide.
 On average, GoDaddy receives over 10 billion domain name service inquiries each day.
-[TT at 259:23-25 (Hanyen); 346:12-15 (Nicks).]

-5. The Academy of Motion Picture Arts and Sciences ("AMPAS") is a non-profit founded for the purpose of advancing the motion pictures arts and sciences by promoting cultural, educational and technological achievements.
+[TT at 259:23-25 (Hanyen); 346:12-15 (Nicks).] - 5.
+The Academy of Motion Picture Arts and Sciences ("AMPAS") is a non-profit founded for the purpose of advancing the motion pictures arts and sciences by promoting cultural, educational and technological achievements.
 [SF

-6. Among its activities to promote motion picture arts and sciences, AMPAS organizes and presents an annual televised awards show, known as the "Oscars" or the "Academy Awards."
+- 6. Among its activities to promote motion picture arts and sciences, AMPAS organizes and presents an annual televised awards show, known as the "Oscars" or the "Academy Awards."
 [SF 3; see also SF 4-8.]
 The awards presented at this ceremony are known as an "Academy Award" or an "Oscar."
-[TT at 60:17-6 61:12; 61:23-63:5 (Davis).]

-7 7.
-AMPAS owns the following registered trademarks: OSCARNIGHT, 8 ACADEMY AWARD, OSCAR, OSCARS, and ACADEMY AWARDS (the 9 "AMPAS Marks" or "AMPAS's Marks").
-[SF 17.]

-8. Between 36.3 million and 43.7 million viewers watched the Academy Awards ceremony from 2009 to 2014.
+[TT at 60:17-61:12; 61:23-63:5 (Davis).] - 7.
+AMPAS owns the following registered trademarks: OSCARNIGHT, ACADEMY AWARD, OSCAR, OSCARS, and ACADEMY AWARDS (the "AMPAS Marks" or "AMPAS's Marks").
+[SF 17.] - 8.
+Between 36.3 million and 43.7 million viewers watched the Academy Awards ceremony from 2009 to 2014.
 [Joint Exhibit ("JTX") 222-244.]
 It is the most-watched non-sports television event of the year in the United States.
-[TT at 67:17-68:2 (Davis).]

-14 9.
-However, these figures do not reflect the untold number of additional 15 Americans who do not watch the awards ceremony but are exposed to the marks 16 through the undisputed media saturation AMPAS's marks receive.
+[TT at 67:17-68:2 (Davis).] - 9.
+However, these figures do not reflect the untold number of additional Americans who do not watch the awards ceremony but are exposed to the marks through the undisputed media saturation AMPAS's marks receive.
 [See JTX 245.]
 The ceremony is "an international press event" with thousands of news reporters covering the event each year.
 [TT at 66:13-67:16.]
 The Academy Awards annual ceremony receives extensive media coverage each year, including in the most widely circulated newspapers and magazines in the United States.
-[See JTX 222245.]

-- 22 10.
-Because of the widespread interest in the annual awards ceremony, 23 AMPAS licenses its trademarks for "significant amounts of money, tens of millions, - 24
+[See JTX 222-245.] - 10.
+Because of the widespread interest in the annual awards ceremony, AMPAS licenses its trademarks for "significant amounts of money, tens of millions,

-26 (USPTO Reg.
-No. 2,245,965), ACADEMY AWARDS (USPTO Reg.
-Nos.
-1,103,895; 1,880,473; 1,956,313), OSCAR (USPTO Reg.
-Nos.
-1,096,990; 1,118,751; 1,996,585; 2,021,582), OSCARS even hundreds of million dollar amounts."
-[TT at 542:15-21 (Pampinella); see also JTX 1, 3, and 4 (AMPAS's broadcast and other licenses).]

-- (USPTO Reg.
-No. 1,528,890), and OSCAR NIGHT (USPTO Reg.
-No. 2,029,445).
-[Dkt.
-655, p.
-2

-n.3; see also SF 18-19]

-- 28